 A big game carcass taken by one person cannot be possessed, transported, or shipped by another person unless the declaration on the back of the Game Tag has been completed and signed by the licensee who killed the animal.
 When transporting or shipping portions (meat, head/antler or hide) of a big game animal separately, the meat, head/antler and hide tags must be attached to those portions of the big game animal.
-If a tag is not available, a Possession or Transportation Permit must be obtained from a Natural Resource Officer.
+If a tag is not available, a Possession or Transportation Permit must be obtained from a Conservation Officer.

 Importation of deer, elk, moose or caribou into Manitoba, is not permitted unless certain precautions are followed.
 See "Notice to Hunters" for more information.

 The contents of any package containing wild animals or parts of wild animals must be marked with a complete description of the contents and licence number or permit on the outside of the package.

 All big game licences with the accompanying cut out tag are valid to export the animal from Manitoba taken under authority of the licence during the 30-day period immediately after the date of kill.
 Export may be made only while the animal is in the personal possession of the licence holder.